-Students and researchers interested in current projects are invited to join us for weekly Spring 2017 SLAB meetings Mondays from 9:30 to 11 a.m.
+Students and researchers interested in current projects are invited to join us for weekly Fall 2017 SLAB meetings every Wednesday at 3 p.m.
 See events page for more details.

 About the Lab